Dragovin/Dragovin/README.md

 - 🔭 I don't have many passion projects, but I'm just living life.
 - 🌱 I’m learning more about **motherboard components and how they work together and individually**.
 - 📫 How to reach me: **nothinganonymous584@gmail.com**.
-- 🎮 I love video games, Rise Of Kingdoms, Call of Duty, Mortal Kombat, mostly Rise of Kingdoms because I'm a bit of a history nerd
+- 🎮 I love video games, Rise Of Kingdoms, Call of Duty, Mortal Kombat, mostly Rise of Kingdoms because I'm a bit of a history nerd.

 <p align="center">
   <a href='https://postimg.cc/hzGtcj9S' target='_blank'>